evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_RS_iV/_index.md

 ## Performance

 With overboost, the SKODA ENYAQ RS iV has a maximum power of 220KW (299hp).
 Without overboost, it is 195KW (265hp).
 The torque is 460nm with overboost and 425 without overboost.
 The 0-100km/h sprint (0-62mph) is performed in 6,5 seconds with overboost and 6,9 seconds without overboost.
-The top speed is 180 km/h.
+The top speed is 180 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging